xherin1999/noetia/noetia-whitepaper-v0.1-beta31.md

 Informally:
 - If `Obl(m, φ)` is true at some time `t`, then there must exist at least one contract `C` such that:
-  - C is a contract object,
+  - C is a contract-term in the interface language,
   - `bind(m, C, t)` holds, and
   - φ follows from clauses of C that apply to m at t.
 Conversely, if there is no such contract, `Obl(m, φ)` is false.